originik/wordle-winner/README.md

 Assumptions:
 * This is using Sunday as the start of the week, and Saturday as the end of the week.
 You can modify this according to your needs.
-* This script is set up to run only on Sundays.
-The date range will be incorrect if you run it on a different day.
 * If you post your Wordle score while in a different timezone from your usual one, it could break this script.
 * If someone posts more than 7 Wordle scores in a week, they will be disqualified